MartinLampel/drlnd_p1_navigation/Report.md

 - <a href="https://www.codecogs.com/eqnedit.php?latex=\gamma" target="_blank"><img src="https://latex.codecogs.com/gif.latex?\gamma" title="\gamma" /></a> discount factor

 ![alt text][image6]

-Each experience is stored in a replay buffer as the agent interacts with the environment.
-The replay buffer contains a collection of experience tuples with the state, action, reward, and next state (s, a, r, s').
-The agent then samples from this buffer as part of the learning step.
-Experiences are sampled randomly, so that the data is uncorrelated.
-This prevents action values from oscillating or diverging catastrophically, since a naive Q-learning algorithm could otherwise become biased by correlations between sequential experience tuples.

-Also, experience replay improves learning through repetition.
-By doing multiple passes over the data, our agent has multiple opportunities to learn from a single experience tuple.
-This is particularly useful for state-action pairs that occur infrequently within the environment.

 Instead of applying a hard update of weights of the target network as proposed in the paper, a soft update is used: